decentraland/documentation/content/creator/scenes/projects/smart-wearables.md

 3. Open the Builder, open the Collections tab, click + to upload a new wearable.

-4. Drag your compressed `portable-expereince.zip` file into the Builder, verify that all the information is accurate.
+4. Drag your compressed `portable-experience.zip` file into the Builder, verify that all the information is accurate.

   > Note: If your wearable is an upper_body or a lower_body and meant to be unisex, you need to do a workaround (even if both body shapes use the same model):
     a) Select only Male and complete the process